-“That’s Crazy— We’re keeping all our user’s data in a f*cking vault ” I shouted a second before I hanged up my car phone, on my way to drop my kids off to school.
+“That’s Crazy— We’re keeping all our user’s data in a f*cking vault ” I shouted a second before I hung up my car phone, on my way to drop my kids off at school.
 I kissed them goodbye, and secretly wished I could join them that day.

 Mondays seemed to be hectic around here lately, but this one was about to enter the hall of shame big time.

 Parked.
-Took a long deep breath and there they were, all lined up to “greet” me as i approached.
-Our CEO, CFO, CIO, CMO, Spokesman an FBI agent (?) and my team.
-My worst CISO nightmare.. the moment I feared the most of.. was all over the news by now “…15M personal records, swiped and held hostage by Blackhats…”
+Took a long deep breath and there they were, all lined up to “greet” me as I approached.
+Our CEO, CFO, CIO, CMO, PR, an FBI agent and my team.
+My worst CISO nightmare...the moment I feared the most was all over the news by now:15M personal records, swiped and held hostage by Blackhats…

 “Good Morning, we’ve encrypted your customer data files.
 Failing to pay by Midnight will result in publishing all those personal records publicly.”

 I was well aware of ransomware but that was the first time I’ve ever heard of an ultimatum given, with a threat to go public with the hijacked data.
 To my utmost surprise, a simple “Just pay them and let’s get it over with” came from the unexpected FBI direction.

 We’re 15 min before the first press conference.
 While our Spokesman was busy briefing our frustrated CEO, I could just feel his eyes staring at me, looking for some redemption.
 I could feel his disappointment but I had nothing.

 Forensic time.
 My team and I are all over the place.
 Sniffing around for some breadcrumbs, footprints, origin, anything.
 CSI mode of collecting evidence from a crime scene.

 What went wrong?
 What went wrong?
 We’ve literally built an IT fortress around our sensitive data.
 We’re fanatic about access & permissions, we’re training our employees, and have spent loads of money on malware protection.